 In a blog post, the company said mandatory MFA will affect all Google Cloud customers, including business customers and individual developers who access the Google Cloud Platform with their Gmail accounts.

-Google claimed that roughly 70% of frequent users of Google services already have a second factor registered on their account.
-Google has enrolled more than 150 million people in MFA, including Google Authenticator.
+MFA has been around for several years, and Google pointed out that roughly 70% of frequent users of Google services already have a second factor registered on their account.

 “With the explosion of online accounts over the last 15 years, remembering unique, complex passwords for each is a recipe for password reuse and security risks,” said Mayank Upadhyay, vice president of engineering at Google Cloud.
 “Google Threat Intelligence continues to see phishing and stolen credentials as a top attack vector, thereby making protection of identities a top priority for security teams.
 With many MFA solutions readily available today, it’s easy for an organization to find a solution that fits their needs.”